 - Figure Out Why You Want the Trust.
 First, you need to figure out what you want to accomplish with the trust.
 Is it simply a planning tool, or do you want to control property?
 Also, you need to decide how the trust will be funded and who will manage it.

 - Interview Prospective Lawyers.You need to interview several lawyers who advertise their trust experience and ask how they would structure your trust.
 Interview at least three or four, and then choose one that you feel comfortable with.
 You should not just choose the lawyer with the lowest price or highest praise.
 This is a critical decision because the lawyer will help control your assets after you pass away.

 - Establish The Trust.
 As the grantor, you decide what assets you want to put into the trust.
 The grantor is also called the donor, or settlor.
 You need a lawyer’s help to set up the trust in your state.
 Be sure that the trust is in writing, dated and executed.
 If you have a will, you can name the trust as a beneficiary of your estate.

 Contact a qualified estate planning attorney at Tarta Law to help you ensure that your loved ones are cared for, and your wishes are honored.
 We will ensure that your wishes are carried out and that your estate plan covers your family’s needs.
 Our clients appreciate our attention to detail and comprehensive approach to their legal issues.

-We are glad to serve residents of Midland Park, Ridgewood, Glen Rock, Wyckoff, and Franklin Lakes, HoHoKus, Allendale, Saddle River, Upper Saddle River, Paramus, Wayne, Mahwah, Pines Lake, Ramsey, Woodcliff Lake, in New Jersey among other municipalities.
+We are glad to serve residents of Midland Park, Ridgewood, Clifton, Glen Rock, Wyckoff, and Franklin Lakes, HoHoKus, Allendale, Saddle River, Upper Saddle River, Paramus, Wayne, Mahwah, Pines Lake, Ramsey, Woodcliff Lake, in New Jersey among other municipalities.
 If you have questions or would like a consultation with one of our experienced estate planning attorneys, contact us today at 201-444-8448.